KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 TODO: Triple-Check if one npc protecting another increases defense.

+TODO: Check if heatmaps instead of contour is better to represent the probabilities.
+Also, check if putting numbers in the heatmaps is more didactic.

 TODO: Check all notes in the text.

 I decided to peek into the source code of [Exult](https://github.com/exult/exult) and figure out how combat works.
 I really enjoy watching/reading deep dives into game mechanics and thought,